Forsyth County, Georgia: Marches and demonstrations of the 1980s

 The following week, January 24, approximately 20,000 participants marched in Cumming.
 This occurrence produced no violence, despite the presence of more than 5,000 counter-demonstrators, summoned by the Forsyth County Defense League.
-The county and state had mustered about 2,000 peace officers and national guardsmen.
+The county and state had mustered about 2,000 peace officers and National Guardsmen.
 Forsyth County paid $670,000 for police overtime during the political demonstration.
-Many residents were outraged to have to pay for the march, as most participants were from outside the county.
 (V. S. Naipaul's interview with Forsyth County Sheriff Wesley Walraven, before the second march, is referred to in his book A Turn in the South.)

 The demonstration is thought to have been the largest civil rights demonstration in the U.S. since about 1970.
 The unexpected turnout of some 5,000 counter-demonstrators, 66 of whom were arrested for "parading without a permit," turned out to be the largest resistance opposed to civil rights since the 1960s.
 The counter-demonstration was called by the Forsyth County Defense League and the Nationalist Movement, newly organized in Cumming by local plumber Mark Watts.

 Marchers came for the second march from all over the country, forming a caravan from Atlanta; National Guard troops were assigned for protection on freeway overpasses along the route.
 When marchers, including John Lewis, Andrew Young, Julian Bond, Coretta Scott King, Joseph Lowery, Sam Nunn, Benjamin Hooks, Gary Hart and Wyche Fowler arrived, they discovered that most of the Cumming residents had left town for the day.
 Some had boarded up their windows because they feared violence.
 Marchers wound slowly through streets lined by hundreds of armed National Guardsmen, many of them black.
 Forsyth County subsequently charged large fees for parade permits until the practice was overturned in Forsyth County, Georgia v.
 The Nationalist Movement (505 U.S. 123) in the Supreme Court of the United States on June 19, 1992.